raunaqjabbal/GithubAutomatedAnalysis/README.md

 Answer is extracted and response is shown.

-Deployed on Google Cloud Run.
+Deployed on Google Cloud Run and made with SteamLit.